teekuningas/sparsecca/README.md

 ## pypma

 Python implementations for PMA algorithms based on Witten et al, 2009 and the corresponding R package PMA.
-Currently includes PMD (Penalized Matrix Decomposition) and PMD-based (i.e sparse) CCA.
-An example is included in the examples folder.
+Includes:

+* Penalized Matrix Decomposition (PMD), which is a version of Singular Value Decomposition (X = UDV^T), where U and V can be penalized to be sparse.

+* A dedicated efficient algorithm for computing Sparse CCA (that is equivalent to computing PMD with X.T @ Z, where X and Z are two observation matrices with same amount of observations).

 ### Installation